Los Roques, Venezuela

 an unspoiled archipeligo

 Technically referred to as an archipelago, Los Roques is an unspoiled atoll located approximately 80 miles from the coast.
 It is characterised by extremely clear waters, magnificent coral beds, diverse and varied flats, sandy beaches and hundreds of smaller mangrove cays.
 Some flats are coral, some are soft marl covered with turtle grass and sea weed.
 However most flats are firm, clean white, or golden in colour, and easy to navigate.
-You will also be fishing extensive sand and beach flats, channels, cuts, coral shallows, and mangroves, mostly on foot.
+You will also be fishing extensive sand and beach flats, channels, cuts, coral shallows, and mangroves, mostly on food.

 Exceptional wade fishing for bonefish